youPlants/FullStackBlog/README.md

 FullStackBlog Readme
 *******************

 Simple Multi-User-Blog with user authoriztion, login, logout, create post and other functionality.
 This app was created in Python to run on Google's App Engine.
+You can find the live version, deployed to google's App Engine at http://fullstackblog.appspot.com

 <h2>What do I need to run this?</h2>